C20C01/MusicBox/README.md

     * The unit is `tick/beat`, which is the number of `tick`s consumed per beat.
     * The speed range is: `[1, 20]`.
     * The default speed is `10` ticks/beat.
+* Knock the music box with the awl to adjust its octave offset:
+    * The offset range is `[-2, 2]`.
+    * The default offset is `0`.
+    * Note: **Some instruments may sound very harsh after a large offset!**
 * Without note grid:
     * Use a note grid to insert it into the music box.
     * Use a hopper to insert the note grid into the music box, and items outside the note grid will be blocked in the hopper.
 * With note grid:
     * Press Shift and use with empty hand to take out the note grid.
-    * Digging or using the music box will play one beat.
+    * Knocking or using the music box will play one beat.
     * When activated by a redstone signal:
         * Play the note grid at the set speed.
         * Using a comparator will output a redstone signal of `[1, 15]` strength: